-Zebras are probably the easiest African animals to identify because of the black and white striped coat.
-From wondering whether they can be ridden like horses, to why they have stripes, Zebras are that much fascinating - and then some more.
+Zebras are probably the easiest African animals to identify because of the black and white striped coats.
+From wondering whether they can be ridden like horses, to why they have stripes, zebras are that fascinating - and then some more.

 There are many questions about zebras, and luckily the science and conservation have provided a lot of answers - which we love learning about and sharing with you.

 In this article, you'll learn some science-based facts about zebras, all the way from the stripes, to the zig-zag running and everything in between.

 Here is a quick summary of zebras.
 We dig deeper into the details in the parts that follow.

 - Common Names: Grevy's Zebra, Mountain Zebra, and Plains/Common Zebra.

 - Habitat Range: Eastern and Southern Africa

 There are 3 existing species of Zebra.
 The Grevy's zebra, the plains zebra, and the mountain zebra.
 These different species can easily be identified and differentiated from each other.